HelmholtzAI-Consultants-Munich/XAI-Tutorials/README.md

 <!-- LINK INTRODUCTION START -->

+ *"The problem is that a single metric, such as classification accuracy, is an incomplete description of most real-world tasks." — (Doshi-Velez et al., 2017)*

 This repository contains a collection of interactive tutorials for understanding and applying modern eXplainable Artificial Intelligence (XAI) methods to machine learning and deep learning models, including Random Forests, CNNs, and Transformers.
 Each tutorial is provided as a Jupyter Notebook combining short video lectures with practical hands-on exercises.

 The tutorials cover both model-agnostic and model-specific XAI methods, including SHAP, LIME, Permutation Feature Importance, Grad-CAM, Attention Maps, and Forest-Guided Clustering.